twistedfall/opencv-rust/README.md

   the rare cases where it doesn't get picked up automatically.
 Should help with issues like [this](https://github.com/twistedfall/opencv-rust/issues/125).

+* `OPENCV_MODULE_WHITELIST` and `OPENCV_MODULE_BLACKLIST`
+  Comma separated lists that affect modules that get their bindings generated.
+Setting whitelist will only generate the specified modules, setting blacklist will exclude the specified modules from generation.
+If the same module is specified in both list it will be excluded (i.e. blacklist has precedence).
+E.g.
+  "core,dnn,features2d" .

 The following variables affect the building the of the `opencv` crate, but belong to external components:

 * `PKG_CONFIG_PATH`